 Is dog ownership right for you?
-Sure, that cute little bundle of fur and puppy breath is irresistible right now, but the wrong decision can result in a disaster down the road.
-If you want to be sure you are making the right choice, consider these factors before you finalize those dog adoption papers.
+That cute little bundle of fur and puppy breath is irresistible right now, but the wrong decision can result in a disaster down the road.
+If you want to be sure you are making the right choice, ask yourself several questions before you adopt a dog.

 Responsible dog ownership means more than just adoring your dog.
 It is a serious, lifelong commitment that requires time and careful attention.
 Before you get a dog, be sure you are ready to commit to responsible dog ownership.
+This includes providing for your dog's basic needs, picking up after your dog, and making sure your dog is trained.
 Don’t forget: when your dog misbehaves, you are the one who will have to take the blame.

 If you work very long hours or travel frequently, your lifestyle may not be appropriate for a dog.
-Though a social life is important to many people, do friends and dating take up the majority of your free time?
+Social life is important to most people, but do friends and dating take up the majority of your free time?
+Can you incorporate a dog into all this?
 Consider whether or not you are willing to make adjustments to your lifestyle to accommodate a dog in your life.
 If not, now is probably not the right time to get a dog.
 If you are willing to make changes, consider the time it will take to provide basic needs such as training, grooming, exercise, and veterinary care.
 Then, decide if you can make the time.